 About Vinnie Bagwell

-Vinnie Bagwell was born in Yonkers, New York, and grew up in the Town of Greenburgh in Westchester County.
+VINNIE BAGWELL is an American sculptor.
+A representational-figurative artist, Vinnie uses traditional bas-relief techniques as visual narratives to expand her storytelling.
+She casts in bronze and bronze resin.
+She has won numerous public-art commissions and awards around the United States.
+She was born in Yonkers, New York. grew up in the Town of Greenburgh.
 She displayed a remarkable gift for drawing at an early age and developed a passion for painting in high school.
-A Morgan State University alumna, Vinnie is an untutored artist, and began sculpting in 1993.
+A Morgan State University alumna, Vinnie is an untutored artist and began sculpting in 1993.

-Vinnie co-authored a book titled “A Study of African-American Life in Yonkers From the Turn of the Century” with Harold A. Esannason in 1992.
-In the mid-90s, many followed her compelling articles about the diversity of Yonkers’ organizations, businesses and cultural events in her weekly column for the Herald Statesman/Gannett Suburban Newspapers.
+Vinnie Bagwell co-authored a book titled “A Study of African-American Life in Yonkers From the Turn of the Century” with Harold A. Esannason in 1992.
+In the mid-90s, many followed her compelling articles in her weekly column for Gannett Suburban Newspapers/The Herald Statesman.
 She was also a contributing writer for The Harlem Times.

 Vinnie Bagwell is credited with reframing public art to include historic Black images.
 Her first public artwork, “The First Lady of Jazz” at the Yonkers Metro-North/Amtrak train station was commissioned by the City of Yonkers.
 It is the first public artwork of a contemporary African-American woman to be commissioned by a municipality in the United States.
 “Walter ‘Doc’ Hurley”, a 7’ bronze of a Hartford local legend is the first public artwork of a contemporary African American in the State of Connecticut.